 What does this decision mean for Dorothy Laver Reserve West?

-- Any new fencing will look similar to the fencing which currently surrounds the sports field – it will not be 1.8m high fencing.
+- The new section of 1.1m high fencing will look similar to the fencing which currently surrounds the northernmost sports field.
+It will not be 1.8m high fencing.

-- The community will be free to access DLRW when it is not being used for organised sport.
+- The community will be free to access the reserve when it is not being used for organised sport.